 Recently, I read about writing down, on a little slip of paper, something you wish you could do right now but can’t.
 Then, you tuck that wish into a special jar.
 Every time you have a thought of something you’d like to do but can’t, write it down and put it into the jar.
-Eventually, when we can safely venture out in the world once again, you can open up that jar, pull out those paper wishes and go do.
-I LOVE that idea - hope of better times to get us through this tough one.
+Eventually, when you have the time, energy and freedom, pull out those paper wishes and go do.
+I LOVE that idea - hope of better times to get us through any tough one.

 Should you decide to create your own wish jar, here’s a suggestion of something you might want to write down and drop inside.
 It’s a short trip from Santa Fe, New Mexico that will take you to Ojo Caliente for two very special hikes ending with soaks in the mineral waters of the Ojo Caliente Mineral Springs Resort.
 I’ll detail the first hike in this email and hike #2 in the next.